devleaks/storyrevealerjs/README.md

 add your own styling to your newspaper stories.
 Additional class names can be added and used in Storyrevealer.

+More content-type elements, their mapping, and styles can easily be added to Storyrevealer to suit your needs.

 ##### Text Content Element HTML Mapping